dikortis/LetsTalkETC/Episodes/Episode_5.md

 against remarks that I view as illogical there was a tweet that was posted by a
-Cornell professor saying that if athyrium classic the community and on paraphrasing were to take the steps to solve the monetary policy issues that classic inherited from the Telex design that this would be a violation of the etherium contract I don't know if you see this
+Cornell professor saying that if ethereum classic the community and on paraphrasing were to take the steps to solve the monetary policy issues that classic inherited from the Telex design that this would be a violation of the ethereum contract I don't know if you see this